 Using a website builder brings a few key benefits that make it the perfect choice for newbie bloggers.

 With a website builder, you don’t have to start from scratch.
-You can choose a template you like that already has most of the design and elements you need in place, then make whatever tweaks to it you want to make it yours.
-If you’re not too picky and the changes are minor, it can take a matter of minutes to get your website ready.
+Many website builders come with design templates that have most of the design and elements you need in place, then make whatever tweaks to it you want to make it yours.
+HostGator’s website builder makes it even easier!
+Answer a few questions and the AI-builder generates an awesome website super fast.

 Even if you want to go further and make the site more uniquely yours, having a basic structure in place to start and an intuitive website editor means the time commitment in getting there is still minimal.